soumitrasharma2001/toDoList/README.md

 <ul>
   <li>Users can register and log in to their accounts.</li>
   <li>A secure login system is used to ensure personalized task management.</li>
-  <li>Session management will keep users logged in until they log out.</li>
 </ul>

 <b>Task Management</b>